 - In case you have some information you need to memorize, take care of that.

 Simplify.
-You will be focusing on the present and make your life so much more rewarding!
+You will be focusing on the present and making your life so much more rewarding!

 Understand why this is important